enigma-1590c46634/solareclipser/README.md

 [linkage](http://ugcd.github.io/solareclipser/vignettes/tutorial.html#parallel-computation-1)
 models to make genome-wide scans more efficient.

+## Prerequisites

+The package requires a version of [SOLAR-Eclipse](https://www.nitrc.org/projects/se_linux).

 ## Installation

-You can install the development version of solareclipser like so:
+You can install the development version of `solareclipser` like so:

 ``` r
 library(devtools)